-The course is comprised of reading material, assignments with in-depth feedback, discussions and three virtual meetings.
+The course is comprised of reading materials and discussions, assignments with in-depth feedback and three virtual meetings.

 The schedule is intentionally designed to keep the workload consistent, and we recommend that students stay on track.
 It’s not possible to “get ahead” — we’ll release new materials when we’ve scheduled them.